DeathGumi/Food-Truck-Finder/README.md

     - removed issues where when professor would test that he would look for edge cases

 # Nov 19
-- [ ] Maybe add limit to how much text you can input in description
+- [x] Maybe add limit to how much text you can input in description
 - [ ] Cant delete reivews unless you are onwder
 - [ ] Cant delete foodtruck without being owner like doesnt show in ownerview
+- [ ] Make sure search bar can filter on both map and on listview